yizhak-lab-ccg/scXpand/docs/data_format.rst

      - **Training only** - Used for evaluation stratification

 .. note::
-   ``tissue_type`` and ``imputed_labels`` are only needed if you want to compute stratified evaluation metrics, but are not required for the actual inference/prediction process.
+   ``tissue_type`` and ``imputed_labels`` can also be used as auxiliary labels in some training configurations, in addition to their use for computing stratified evaluation metrics.
+They are not required for the actual inference/prediction process.

 Expansion Definition
 ~~~~~~~~~~~~~~~~~~~